-A Warhammer 40k hobbyist posted what looked like a massive 3D printed Leagues of Votann titan, packed with heavy weapons, and it all got weird…
+A Warhammer 40k hobbyist posted what looked like a massive 3D printed Leagues of Votann titan, packed with heavy weapons, and then it all got weird…

 Over on the 40k Votann Facebook page, Fernando Aguilar Cabrera rolled out a custom Votann titan walker, dropped the full 40k compatible 3D STL file, and then supposedly printed the thing for real.